-Program Goals of Elementary Heritage Studies
+Program Approach of Elementary Heritage Studies

 The BJU Press elementary heritage studies program helps students to understand and interact in God’s world.
 To do that, it shows them how they fit into God’s design.
 God created humans as individual and social beings.
 When people live and work together to develop culture in God-glorifying ways, honoring the institutions God has established, they fulfill His creational purpose for them.
-Students who have social studies skills and can evaluate their world from a biblical worldview are equipped to be lifelong learners who can propose solutions to the problems our society faces.
+Students who have social studies skills and who can evaluate their world from a biblical worldview are equipped to be lifelong learners who can propose solutions to the problems our society faces.

 Developing Social Studies Skills